Advertisement for Mathatronics Mathatron Version I Expansion Unit, May, 1966

 This expansion unit made the Mathatron calculator, which was already

-very advanced for its time, into what one could practically call a small
+quite advanced for its time, into what one could practically call a small

 personal computer.
-With the addition of the expansion unit, a punched paper
+With the addition of the expansion unit,

-was capable of very
+was capable of fairly

 advanced calculating capabilities, available only on much more expensive